Reverse Shoulder Arthroplasty

 Base Plate Failure

 The glenoid baseplate failure can result from increased motion at the baseplate–bone interface and inadequate bone growth into the plate.
 Several advancements in prosthesis design have been introduced to overcome this mode of prosthesis failure.
 The use of variable angle locking screws to fix the base plate has been suggested to engage the dense bone in the coracoid base scapular spine.[54]
-A central compressive locking screw has been introduced to compress the base plate into the glenoid and minimize the plate micromotion.[55]
-The combination of base plate inferior tilt and locking screws has been proved to minimize the shearing forces at the baseplate-bone interface and minimize the failure rate.[56]
+A central compressive locking screw has been introduced to compress the base plate into the glenoid and minimize plate micromotion.[55]
+The combination of base plate inferior tilt and locking screws has been proven to minimize the shearing forces at the baseplate-bone interface and minimize the failure rate.[56]
 To treat this mode of failure, a revision arthroplasty surgery is required to change the base plate.
-Bone graft and locking screws are usually needed.[57]
+Bone grafts and locking screws are usually needed.[57]

 Other Less Common Complications After RTSA